 - 1 large red onion finely chopped

-- Turn the IP to 'Saute' mode in the 'More' setting.
+- Turn on the IP and hit 'Saute' mode.

-- Sauté the onions for a few minutes, until they start to brown.
+- Sauté the onions for 7-8 minutes, until they caramelise.

-- Add the marinated pork pieces to the browned onions.
+- Hot Cancel, and add the marinated pork pieces to the browned onions.